X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA19particleengine.md

     }
 ```

-And as a minor adjustment, let us also lock out our keyboard when the rocket is flying and when there is an active explosion.
+And as a minor adjustment, let us also lock our keyboard when the rocket is flying and when there is an active explosion.
 This will make sure the player cannot change his cannon angle or power after he’s launched the rocket.
 In the **Update** method, remove the original "ProcessKeyboard()" line and add the following code just before "base.Update".

 ```csharp
     if (!_rocketFlying && _particleList.Count == 0)